emberjs/ember.js/packages/sproutcore-metal/docs/NOTES.md

 ## Internals: How It Works

-  * All data about an object is stored on a special meta property that you can retrieve with the `SC.meta()` method.
+  * All data about an object is stored on a special meta property that you can retrieve with the `Ember.meta()` method.
 You almost never work with this meta property directly.
   * On various objects in the meta object you will see a property called `__scproto__`.
 This property is used to detect when a given meta object was inherited from a parent object.
 When you create an object via prototype inheritance, all the `__scproto__` properties will point to the parent object.
 When metal notices this it will clone the object before using it.
   * Whenever an observer is added on an object, metal will "watch" that property.
 Adding a watch on a property will convert it from a regular property to a getter/setter, which is how metal is able to notice changes and do something about it.
 If you are on a platform that doesn't support getters/setters, we can't do this automatically.
-That is why you have to use SC.get() and SC.set() instead.
+That is why you have to use Ember.get() and Ember.set() instead.
   * Whenever a computed property is added on an object, metal will set a getter/setter on the property as well that will invoke the computed property.
   * Metal will "watch" any properties a computed property depends on.
 This will convert that property to a getter/setter also.
   * Property paths (i.e. paths with more than one key) are called "chained properties" internally.
 Whenever you add a dependent property or observer on a chained property, metal actually observes that path but then it also sets up a series of 'ChainNodes' that watch each property in the path and update their parent whenever it changes.